Direct sublingual application is firmly rooted in science and is traditionally one of the most effective uses of medical marijuana.

-Sublingual dosing produces a produces a high without the hazards of smoking.
+Sublingual THC dosing is a fast, accurate ingestion without the hazards of smoking.

 The first step to sublingual THC dosing is to decarboxylate the cannabis plant to active the cannabinoids present.

 This discovery is significant, as sublingual use of decarboxylated cannabis provides accurate delivery of THC and other useful cannabinoids, such as CBD, without the drawbacks of smoking or cooking cannabis.